 Critical Control Points

-Reheating Food Safely: 75C Core Temperature CCP
+Reheating Temperature UK: 75C Core CCP Guide

 Reheating previously cooked food carries significant risk because the food has already passed through the danger zone at least twice: once during cooling and once during reheating.
 Each pass provides an opportunity for surviving spore-forming bacteria to germinate and multiply.
 UK guidance requires reheated food to reach a core temperature of 75C.
 In Scotland, the Food Safety (Temperature Control) (Scotland) Regulations 2006 set a higher requirement of 82C.
 Regardless of jurisdiction, reheating should be rapid, thorough, and the food should only be reheated once.